What is a Pantograph, and How Does It Power Train?

 Efficient operation demands that the contact wire stays horizontal as much as possible.

-To achieve this, engineers have to determine the correct length of the droppers at different locations in the rail line.
+To achieve this, engineers must determine the correct length of the droppers at different locations in the rail line.

-The pantograph pushes a contact shoe against the underside of the contact wire to tap the electricity needed by the train.
+The pantograph pushes a contact shoe against the underside of the contact wire to tap the electricity the train needs.

 A spring-loaded mechanism controls the entire movement of the pantograph.
 Also, the steel rails of the tracks act as the return to complete the circuit.